cameronly08/HSCTask1-Cameron.Ly/sprint-7.md

 - Users can toggle between modes (if implemented).
 - Theme selection persists across sessions.
-- If not implemented, Dark Mode is the default.
+- If not implemented, Improved UI/UX

 ---